 ELAINE GAN is interested in mapping worlds otherwise.
 Her interdisciplinary practice combines methods from art, science, and environmental humanities to study the timing and temporal logic of more-than-human socialities.
-Through writing, sketching, interactive web, and installation, Gan makes speculative clocks and diagrams to explore collective rhythms and disruptions that emerge between species, landscapes, and machines, with a particular interest in plant life.
+Through writing, sketching, interactive web, and installation, Gan makes time machines to explore historical materialisms and coordinations that emerge between species, landscapes, and machines, with a particular interest in plant life.

 Current interdisciplinary projects include co-curating an artscience exhibition, DUMP!
-Multispecies Making and Unmaking (2015, Kunsthal Aarhus); writing a print- and web-based monograph on multiple temporalities that emerge around the cultivation of rice and fungi; and co-editing an anthology, Arts of Living on a Damaged Planet: Stories from the Anthropocene (forthcoming, Island Press).
+Multispecies Making and Unmaking (2015, Kunsthal Aarhus); writing a print- and web-based monograph on multiple temporalities that emerge around the cultivation of rice and fungi; and co-editing an anthology, Arts of Living on a Damaged Planet: Stories from the Anthropocene (UMP, 2017).

 Gan is art director of Aarhus University Research on the Anthropocene (AURA) and a fellow in Architecture & Environmental Structures of the New York Foundation for the Arts (NYFA).

 An exhibition that brings together twenty research-driven practices from the arts and sciences to consider multispecies life and death in the Anthropocene.
 Co-curated with Steven Lam and Sarah Lookofsky.
 (Kunsthal Aarhus, Denmark)